 TR Post-Secondary Curriculum Review for Student Registration Eligibility

-Launched in 2015, the purpose of the TR Curriculum Review for Registration Eligibility process is to assess the curriculum of TR programs (diploma, degree and certificate) to determine alignment with the Essential Competency Framework (ECF).
+The purpose of the TR Curriculum Review for Registration Eligibility process is to assess the curriculum of TR programs (diploma, degree and certificate) to determine alignment with the Essential Competency Framework (ECF).
 The goal is to standardize curricula across Ontario so that students will experience a consistent academic and practical education, which will effectively prepare them to be able to apply for their Registration designation (R/TRO and R/TRO DIP) upon graduation.

 Developed by experienced practitioners and educators, the ECF identifies competencies that Recreation Therapy practitioners should have upon graduation from their educational institution, and should continue to practice throughout their career as a Recreation Therapist.